SQUASH. SCRAPE. REPORT.

 b.
 Click here for information on choosing a qualified pest management or lawn care company.

-The two illustrations below provided by the Penn State Extension can help you better identify and understand the SLF.
+The three illustrations below provided by the Penn State Extension can help you better identify and understand the SLF.

 Actual Images of Spotted Lanternfly's Life Cycle: